uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 At this stage you may want to have the interactive open in a separate window so that you can read the text below and work on the interactive at the same time.

 Let's take a closer look at what is happening here.
-As we mentioned earlier, each point on our arrow can be represented by two values (x and y).
+As we mentioned earlier, each point on our shape can be represented by two values (x and y).
-The rightmost point, on the arrow in the interactive above, we say is at point (3, 1) in our coordinate space.
+The rightmost point, on the shape in the interactive above, we say is at point (3, 1) in our coordinate space.

 When we are applying a scaling transformation we are actually doing a type of "matrix multiplication."
 For example, let's scale point (3, 1) by a factor of 2 as we did in the previous interactive: